brikis98/yevgeniy-brikman-homepage/_posts/2014-04-24-bitcoin-by-analogy.md

 starts with zeroes.
 All you can do is repeatedly guess random values of `R` until you accidentally stumble across one that works.
-Since SHA-256 has 2<sup>256</sup> possible outputs, as the number of required leading zeroes goes up, the odds of any one guess being right becomes extremely small.
+Since SHA-256 has 2<sup>256</sup> possible outputs, as the number of required leading zeroes goes up, the odds of any one guess being right becomes minimal.

 In fact, the problem is intentionally designed - and occasionally recalibrated (see [Blockchain stats](https://blockchain.info/stats)) - to take a very long